Nagbukel: Etymology

-The name of the municipality was thought to have come from the round shape of one of the hills in the area.
+The name of the municipality is thought to have come from the round shape of one of the hills in the area.
 People in the area would utter, "Anian nga nagbukel" (Ilocano meaning "How round it is.").

 Another origin of the municipality's name comes from three small hills in the southern part of the municipality.

-Another origin of the town's name comes from the irregular distribution of the barangays of Nagbukel and nearby Narvacan.
+Still another origin of the town's name comes from the irregular distribution of the barangays of Nagbukel and nearby Narvacan.
 Negotiations were made in such a way that the place east of the Kayapa River become part of Nagbukel and places west of the river become part of Narvacan.
 The distance from north to south was equal to the distance from east to west.
 The resulting area is round, hence the name "Nagbukel."

+History

-The barrios which composed the municipality today were formerly a part of Narvacan.
-However, in 1896, Nagbukel became a town under the Spanish Government.
-It was only in 1899 when the town became a regular municipality.
+The barrios that compose the municipality today were formerly a part of Narvacan.
+However, in 1896, Nagbukel became a town under the Spanish colonial government.
+It was only in 1899 that the town became a regular municipality.

 Geography

+Nagbukel is situated 38.29 km from the provincial capital Vigan, and 379.53 km from the country's capital city of Manila.

 Barangays

 Nagbukel is politically subdivided into 12 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.